caraya/personal-blog/content/blog/new-color-features-in-css.md

 hwb(194 0% 0% / .5) /* #00c3ff with 50% opacity */
 ```

-Note how the `hwb` function **does not** use commas to separate the values and how the alpha value is separated with w a slash.
+Note how the `hwb` function **does not** use commas to separate the values and how the alpha value is separated with a slash.

 `hwb()` produces colors from the sRGB space, the same as HSL and RGB.
 It just makes it easier for humans to understand and work with.